werf/werf/docs/_includes/reference/cli/werf_kubectl_kustomize.short.md

-build a kustomization target from a directory or URL.
+build a kustomization target from a directory or URL